On the Alexander polynomials of conic-line arrangements: Introduction

 \section{Introduction}

 Let $S=\C[x,y,z]$ be the graded polynomial ring in the variables $x,y,z$ with the complex coefficients and let $C : f=0$ be a reduced curve of degree $d$ in the complex projective plane $\mathbb{P}^{2}=\mathbb{P}^2_{\mathbb{C}}$.
-If the curve $C$ is reducible, one also calls it as a curve arrangement.
+If the curve $C$ is reducible, it is called a curve arrangement.
 Let $g_1,g_2 \in S_m$ be two homogeneous polynomials of degree $m$, without common factor, and consider the associated pencil of degree $m$ curves

 where $(s:t) \in \PP^1$.
 We assume that the generic member of $\PPP$ is irreducible.
 Such a pencil is called a {\it Halphen pencil of index } $k$ if one has $g_2=h^k$ for an integer $k>1$ and a polynomial $h$ which is not a power of another polynomial.
 A curve $C$ is called a {\it reduced (resp. non-reduced) pencil-type arrangement associated with $\ell$ members} of $\PPP$ if there is a number $\ell\geq 3$ of reduced members (resp. members with at least one member having a multiple irreducible component) of the pencil $\PPP$ such that $C$ is the union of these $\ell$ members (after replacing all the multiple components by their reductions).
 For instance, the monomial arrangement